-The July 2018 USCIS and ICE guidance memoranda discussed adjudicating and litigating claims related to domestic violence in light of Matter of A-B-.
-Each of these memos interpret Matter of A-B- to require the adjudicator of an asylum claim to "determine whether the facts of each case satisfy all the elements for asylum," and stress "that any proffered particular social group is appropriately tested under the 'rigorous analysis required by the Board's precedents."
-While both memoranda give lip-service to the fact that asylum claims should be analyzed on a case-by-case basis, they also expressed a presumption that "[i]n general, in light of the [Matter of A-B-] standards, claims based on membership in a putative particular social group defined by the members' vulnerability to harm of domestic violence and gang violence committed by non-government actors will not establish the basis for asylum, refugee status, or a credible or reasonable fear of persecution."
+On July 11, 2018, USCIS and ICE each issued guidance memoranda on adjudicating and litigating claims related to domestic violence in light of Matter of A-B-.
+Each of these memos interpret Matter of A-B- to require the adjudicator of an asylum claim to "determine whether the facts of each case satisfy all the elements for asylum" and stress "that any proffered particular social group is appropriately tested under the 'rigorous analysis required by the Board's precedents."
+While each of the memoranda gives lip-service to the fact that asylum claims should be analyzed on a case-by-case basis, each of them expressed a presumption that "[i]n general, in light of the [Matter of A-B-] standards, claims based on membership in a putative particular social group defined by the members' vulnerability to harm of domestic violence and gang violence committed by non-government actors will not establish the basis for asylum, refugee status, or a credible or reasonable fear of persecution."
 35

 Despite the statements in these memoranda, the law remains unchanged as to the viability of claims based on harm by private actors related to domestic violence and gang activity.

 Thus, there is an increased need for representation to ensure successful outcomes due to the government's legally questionable presumptions against granting such cases.
 Counsel will need to zealously advocate and litigate each element of an asylum case, such as submitting documents on country conditions and preparing an applicant to provide testimony on each of the elements of their claim.
-36 Further, the Attorney General mandated, and the subsequent USCIS and ICE memos emphasized, the need to explicitly delineate the particular social group in each case, and that all adjudicators should conduct a "more fulsome analysis of the requirements for cognizable particular social group status."
+Further, the Attorney General mandated, and the subsequent USCIS and ICE memos emphasized, the need to explicitly delineate the particular social group in each case, and that all adjudicators should conduct a "more fulsome analysis of the requirements for cognizable particular social group status."
 Finally, be prepared to brief at master calendar hearing or Asylum Office interview how the client's case overcomes issues raised by Sessions' decision.
-For practice tips and strategy, see the resources noted above.
+For practice tips and strategy, see the resources section above.